Wāhine & Wapiti

 Roles + Responsibilities

-Brittany Davies—Project & Communications Lead
+Brittany Davies—Project & Communications Lead, Party Guide

 Roy Sloan—Party Guide